allenai/vila/datasets/s2-vl-utils/README.md

 pip install -r requirements
 ```

-## STEP1: Download the papers
+## STEP1: Download the papers & annotations

 ```bash
 python download.py --base-path sources/s2-vl-ver1
 ```
-This will download the pdf files to `sources/s2-vl-ver1/pdfs`.
+This will download the pdf files to `sources/s2-vl-ver1/pdfs` and annotation files to `sources/s2-vl-ver1/annotations`.
 We'll check and report PDFs that don't have the compatible SHA1 code or cannot be downloaded.
 Note: when you find incompatible SHAs for one PDF, it doesn't necessarily mean the PDFs are different.